dbrown115/COMP-383-Design-Doc/README.md

 After you have installed miniconda onto your mac, you should be ready to create your different environments.

 ### Activating the pyANI_env to run ANIb and ANIm
 The environment you will need to run ANIb and ANIm is the pyani_env.
-Follow the insturctions below to activate this environemtn in your terminal.
+Follow the insturctions below to activate this environment in your terminal.
 (Activation of these environments assumes that you have downloaded miniconda onto your terminal following the instructions from the link above)

 ```bash
 conda create --name pyani_env